Printers and Peripherals Easy Fixes

 For Windows 7 – they’ve gotten trickier.
-To disable Windows Genuine Advantage for this go to the start menu and type in “command prompt,” right click it, then click “run as administrator.”
+To disable Windows Genuine Advantage for this go to the start menu and type in “command prompt,” right-click it, then click “run as administrator.”
 Start typing “slmgr -rearm” That’s SLMGR -(space, then a dash) REARM (no space between the dash and REARM, but a space between the SLMGR and the dash).
-You can simply right click copy and right click paste this SLMGR -REARM in the command line.
+You can simply right click copy and right click then paste this SLMGR -REARM in the command line.

 I haven’t found one for Windows 8.1 yet.

 All Around Safety for kids and everyone else:

 1: Make your kids an account on Windows that is NOT an administrator.

 2: In your account on Windows, download only those programs that you wish the rest of the family to use also.

 3: Install Google Chrome and make it your default browser.

 4: Install Web Of Trust (WOT) for Chrome.

 6: Install OpenDNS for your router (Parental Controls for your whole house).
 Follow the instructions and presto!
 No more bad sites on the internet.
 You’ll need your router’s IP Address found on the back of your router.
 Enter that set of numbers and periods in your web browser (Google Chrome, Mozilla Firefox, or Internet Explorer).
 Enter it in the address bar.
 After that follow the instructions on the Open DNS website.

 7: Download Microsoft Security Essentials.
 A free virus scanning program.
 Make sure that you set the program to scan at least once a week when you know the computer will be on.
 Maybe on a Sunday or Monday night.
 Plan on keeping the computer on all night for the scan to complete.
 It will update automatically with new information on how to stop the latest viruses.